pratham-agg54/CodeVerse/README.md

 3. **Collaborate:**

    Start writing code in the editor.
 Your code will be synchronized in real-time with all users in the same room.
+Changes will be saved in MongoDB, ensuring persistence across sessions.

 ## Project Structure